 Over the decades, the definition of "mother" has gradually expanded, and not everyone knows exactly where that definition falls, or when the “mama” acknowledgement begins.
 Is it when the lines turn pink?
-Is it when you sign the adoption papers?
+When you sign the adoption papers?
 And when do you get to celebrate Mother’s Day if you’re pregnant?

 I personally was super pregnant during Mother’s Day in 2018 — and gave birth 19 days later — and my husband and I celebrated the holiday.
 I mean, in our opinion, I was a mom even though the baby was still in utero.
 I was still making sure I ate all the right foods, stayed away from unhealthy substances, exercised to make sure I was healthy enough to deliver our baby, and I went to all of his check-ups and ultrasounds.
 I had his best interests in mind at all times.
 That’s work, y’all.
 Not the same kind of work as it is now, obviously, but it totally counts.